 Comparison of Logical and Physical Database Design

-In designing and presenting a database design methodology, you have to divide the design process into three main stages or steps also known as Database development life cycle.
+In designing and presenting a database design methodology, you have to divide the design process into three main stages or steps, also known as the Database development life cycle.
 These steps or stages are:

 - Logical and

 - Physical database design (as studied in the earlier chapter)

-The phase before the physical design is the logical database design which is largely independent of implementation details; such as the specific functionality of the target DBMS and application programs but is reliant on the target data model.
-The outcome of this process is a logical data model which consists of an ER/relation diagram, relational schema and supporting documents that depict this model, such as a data dictionary.
+The phase before the physical design is the logical database design, which is largely independent of implementation details, such as the specific functionality of the target DBMS and application programs, but is reliant on the target data model.
+The outcome of this process is a logical data model that consists of an ER/relation diagram, relational schema, and supporting documents that depict this model, such as a data dictionary.